 In July 2017, she was granted the Meijers PhD position for her interdisciplinary research project ‘Trust Arrives on Foot but Leaves on Horseback.
 How (Not) to Restore Trust in Government after Facilitated Damages.’
 Prof. Willemien den Ouden is her promotor and mr.dr.
 Michiel Tjepkema is copromotor for this dissertation.
 In this project, Georgina analyzes projects where the government has somehow allowed, respectively ‘facilitated’, damages to occur for a group of citizens.
 How can the government design compensation and damages afterwards – both materially and procedurally – so that the affected citizens do not lose trust in their government?

-Georgina additionally teaches seminars in the course Introduction to Administrative Law (first-year Bachelor’s) and coordinates and teaches in the Honours Class ‘Gas extraction in Groningen and the phenomenon of trust in government’.
+Georgina additionally teaches seminars in the course ‘Beginselen van de Democratische Rechtsstaat’ (Introduction to Constitutional Law, first-year Bachelor’s), having previously taught Introduction to Administrative Law (first-year Bachelor’s).
+Additionally, she coordinated and taught in the Honours Class ‘Gas extraction in Groningen and the phenomenon of trust in government’.

 - Member of the Advisory Council of Leiden University College The Hague